OpenDocCN/python-notes-zh/docs/pycon-2017/PyCon 2017（油管点击上万合集） - P16：Deborah Hanus   Lights camera action! Scraping a great dataset to predict Oscar - 哒哒哒儿尔 - BV1Ms411H7jG.md

-# PyCon 2017（油管点击上万合集） - P16：Deborah Hanus   Lights camera action!
+# P16：Deborah Hanus   Lights camera action!
 Scraping a great dataset to predict Oscar - 哒哒哒儿尔 - BV1Ms411H7jG

  2017。 Please， before we start， if you do have a device that makes a noise， please convince。